cmorgan3324/thinkful-reservation-system/README.md

 Description
-For this project, I created an application for restaurants to allows users to create, update, view, delete reservations, as well as seat them at various tables within the restaurant.
+I created a restaurant reservation system for restaurants to allow users to create, update, view, and delete reservations.
+With this application, users can also seat them at various tables within the restaurant.

 Technologies & Tools
  React
- React hooks
- React router
  Node
  Postgres
  Express